riu-rd/DATA101_Final/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-App deployed using Docker and Hugging Face
+App deployed using Docker and Hugging Face.